-Maximilian Goedl (PhD, University of Graz), a 2018-19 Kellogg Institute Visiting Fellow, is an economist whose research is at the intersection between macroeconomics and public finance, focusing on the interaction between government debt, financial markets, and the real economy.
+Maximilian Goedl is an economist and visiting assistant professor at the Keough School of Global Affairs.
+His research lies at the intersection of macroeconomics and public finance, focusing on the interaction among government debt, financial markets, and the real economy.

-During his fellowship at Kellogg, Goedl’s research will aim to disentangle the sources of the Eurozone crisis in the context of an estimated structural economic model.
-The model will then be used to analyze the effect of government interventions in the banking sector, the effect of fiscal consolidation measures, and the bond purchase programs of the European Central Bank.
+Goedl was a 2018-19 visiting fellow at the Kellogg Institute, where his research aimed to disentangle the sources of the Eurozone crisis in the context of an estimated structural economic model.
+The model is used to analyze the effect of government interventions in the banking sector, the effect of fiscal consolidation measures, and the bond purchase programs of the European Central Bank.

-Goedl will teach a course in international economics at the Keough School of Global Affairs.
-He has previously held visiting fellowships at the University of California, Berkeley and the Advanced Studies Program of the Kiel Institute for the World Economy.
+Goedl has previously held visiting fellowships at the University of California, Berkeley, and the Advanced Studies Program of the Kiel Institute for the World Economy.
+He earned a PhD at the University of Graz.

-Macroeconomics and public finance, focusing on the interaction between government debt, financial markets, and the real economy
+Macroeconomics and public finance, focusing on the interaction among government debt, financial markets, and the real economy

 Disentangling the Eurozone Crisis: Government Default and Bank Credit in a Business Cycle Model